aimeos/aimeos-docs/src/manual/services.md

 type (string, required)
 : Must be "Oppwa"

-onsite (boolean, required)
-: Must be "1"

-userId (string, required)
-: User identifier to authenticate against the payment gateway

-password (string, required)
-: Password to authenticate against the payment gateway

 entityId (string, required)
 : Unique identifier for the payment account

+token (string, required)
+: Access token for the payment account

 address (boolean, optional)
 : A value of "1" will send the customer address to the OPPWA server for additional verification